SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 # 4. Conclusion

-In conclusion, the establishment of Short-Term Rental (STR) registries by Member State public authorities, as well as the development of a Single Digital Entry Point (SDEP), are critical steps towards ensuring a harmonised, secure, and efficient interoperable and efficient framework.
-The recommendations outlined in this report aim to facilitate the seamless exchange and validation of data between STR platforms and Competent Authorities, fostering transparency and compliance with the EU regulation.

-To maximise the effectiveness of STR registries and the SDEP, Member States are encouraged to adopt best practices and explore reusable solutions, thereby promoting interoperability and minimising redundant efforts.
+To maximise the effectiveness of STR registries and the SDEP, Member States are encouraged to adopt best practices, an interoperable data model and explore reusable solutions, thereby promoting interoperability and minimising redundant efforts.
 The adoption of common specifications for data exchanges will enable a uniform approach to data sharing, enhancing the quality and reliability of the data received.
 Validation checks should be implemented to ensure the accuracy and integrity of data, thus supporting effective monitoring and enforcement activities.

 It is crucial for public authorities to engage in continuous dialogue with all stakeholders, including STR platforms, local communities, and industry associations.
 This collaborative approach is essential for addressing the diverse challenges and opportunities within the STR market.